 Transactions via PayPal Standard are processed on PayPal’s site (not your own), and will allow customers to pay with a PayPal balance or credit card.
-They’ll be sent to PayPal from your checkout screen, and you’ll be charged the standard transaction fee for these payments, which is 2.9% + 30¢ per transaction.
+They’ll be sent to PayPal from your checkout screen, and you’ll be charged the standard transaction fee for these payments, which is 2.9 percent + 30¢ per transaction.
 Customers are then directed back to your site after completing the PayPal checkout.
-PayPal also offers volume discounts if you process over $3000 in transactions with PayPal monthly.
+PayPal also offers volume discounts if you process more than $3,000 in transactions with PayPal monthly.

 Since checkout is completed on PayPal’s site, you have to rely on PayPal send payment success and failure notifications back to your store for completed orders using something called an Instant Payment Notification (IPN).
 Using the PayPal IPN can occasionally be unreliable, which can sometimes result in the orders not being completed correctly on your store, which is one of the downsides to PayPal Standard.

-PayPal Express is available in the same countries as PayPal Standard, and you’ll be charged the same 2.9% + 30¢ per transaction with no setup or termination fees.
+PayPal Express is available in the same countries as PayPal Standard, and you’ll be charged the same 2.9 percent + 30¢ per transaction with no setup or termination fees.
 PayPal Express is very similar to PayPal Standard with one major difference: the checkout flow.

 PayPal Express avoids the IPN issues that arise with PayPal Standard.
 Customers will be directed to PayPal from your site, but they don’t complete checkout at PayPal.
 Instead, customers approve a purchase at PayPal, then they’re directed back to your site with a token (this token is passed to your site behind-the-scenes).